 When I was very young I remember one day when a gentleman approached Grandma.
 Apparently he and his wife didn't have any children.
 And so he said, "My wife and I don't have any children and we'd be willing to buy your grandchild from you."
 Thankfully, my Grandma's words were apparently, "No, no. We look after our own in this family," or, "in this household."

 I cannot recall either my mother or father’s face in my early years.
 Children called each other by their full name and so I was known as Sheila Proctor.
 I’ve been told that as I was my father’s child, he could not adopt me when he married my mother and that my name was changed to Tickle by deed poll.
 Whether the name Bernadette was added then, I have no idea.
-I believe I was baptised into the Catholic faith when my sister, Maureen was baptised, as I have a very faint memory of water being thrown on my head.
-However, there is no record of this in the church.
+Although I was baptised into the Catholic faith when my sister, Maureen was baptised, there is no record of this in the church.
 A friend of mine has been to the church and inquired.
 Maureen’s baptism is recorded, but not mine.
 I did make my First Communion at St Mary’s, Heaton Norris and I was also Confirmed there, taking the name Margaret.
 Gran Tickle would never have let this happen if I had not been baptised into the faith.

 I remember my favourite toy as a young child was a top and whip.
 It's a spinning top made of wood and it's pointed at the bottom.
 It's got a metal cap on it and you wrap the string around a groove and then you pull the string hard and it will send the top spinning.
 Every kid had one.
 And then there'd be other spinning tops that you'd pump a handle up and down.
 They were made of metal and quite colourful.